choudarirashmithareddy-lang/RTL_Workshop/Module3/README.md

-# Day 3: Combinational & Sequential Circuit Optimization
+# Module 3: Combinational & Sequential Circuit Optimization

-Welcome to **Day 3** of the workshop!
+Welcome to **Module 3** of the workshop!
 This session focuses on optimizing combinational and sequential digital circuits.
 The objective is to understand practical techniques that can reduce hardware complexity, improve timing, and make designs more efficient.

 ---